philipappiah/controller-generator-node/README.md

 #usage
-just run this on the command line inside your project directory create-controller controllerName1 controllerName2 controllerName3 ....
+just run this on the command line inside your project directory =>create-controller controllerName1 controllerName2 controllerName3 ....